 In March, two group members had a hand in producing Castle Rock’s Helen Watts beer – part of their Nottinghamians range of beers.
 We added juniper berries to a vast vat of mild to make a very tasty brew – we hope some of you managed to sample it when it was launched in April.

-In the summer, NWHG held two re-enactments of the Great Suffragist Pilgrimage of 1913, At Pleasley, the vicar, Caroline Phillips, embraced the project with great enthusiasm and got the staff of the local primary school involved.
+In the summer, NWHG held two re-enactments of the Great Suffragist Pilgrimage of 1913.
+At Pleasley, the vicar, Caroline Phillips, embraced the project with great enthusiasm and got the staff of the local primary school involved.
 We marched with 150 children to the church where the children entertained us with songs and poems on the suffrage theme.
+Another, longer, re-enactment march was held on 9 August.
 The end of August saw the group presenting a paper about these re-enactments at the 2018 Women’s History Network Conference in Portsmouth.
 The paper Women on the Move: The Suffrage Pilgrimage in Nottinghamshire 1913 was well received, and our colourful presentation and dress – in the suffragist colours or red, white and green – brightened everyone’s day.

 For the final event of this important year, NWHG invited members of the Watts family to unveil a plaque to Nottingham Suffragette Helen Kirkpatrick Watts in the Arboretum on Friday the 14th December.
 The family had joined NWHG two years ago to help us plant a juniper tree in Helen’s memory, and returned to Nottingham for the plaque unveiling.